fanart-tv/fanartwiki/docs/ImageTypes/TV/hdtvlogo.md

 * Try to go with the lighter color version of a logo since 90% of skins are dark
 * Logo color should be authentic to the original logo.
 If the original logo has a dark color, a white version is allowed.
 * No taglines, actor, director or studio.
 Just the title of the show
 * A limit of 4 logos per TV show per user.
-No Exceptions

 ---